-U.S. doctor says 'small but significant' chance of helping baby Charlie Gard
+U.S. doctor says "small but significant" chance of helping baby Charlie Gard

 "If there is important new evidence that suggests my decision should be changed then I will change it," he said.
 A hearing to confirm the details will take place on Friday.

-The case has provoked heated debate and the judge revealed that some staff from GOSH including doctors and lawyers had been subjected to "the most vile abuse and threats".
+The case has provoked heated debate and the judge revealed that some staff from GOSH including doctors and lawyers had been subjected to "the most vile abuse and threats."

 "It has been and remains the unanimous view of all of those caring for Charlie at Great Ormond Street that withdrawal of ventilation and palliative care are all that the hospital can offer him consistent with his welfare," the hospital said in a position statement to the court.